GeWu-Lab/BalanceBenchmark/README.md

 ## Overview
 ![](images/frame6_00.png)

-Learning multimodal representations involves integrating information from multiple heterogeneous sources of data.
-However, it is often hindered by the multimodal imbalance problem, where certain modalities dominate while others remain underutilized.
-To facilitate addressing this challenge, we release **BalanceMM**, a standardized toolkit that implements various multimodal imbalance learning methods.
+Multimodal learning has gained attention for its capacity to integrate information from different modalities.
+However, it is often hindered by the multimodal imbalance problem, where certain modalities disproportionately dominate while others remain underutilized.
+Although recent studies have proposed various methods to alleviate this problem, they lack comprehensive and fair comparisons.

-BalanceMM provides an automated end-to-end pipeline that simplifies and standardizes data loading, experimental setup, and model evaluation.
-The toolkit is designed to support research across different multimodal imbalance learning strategies, including data processing, feed-forward adjustments, objective modifications, and optimization approaches.
+To facilitate this field, we introduce BalanceBenchmark, a systematic and unified benchmark for evaluating multimodal imbalance learning methods.
+BalanceBenchmark spans 17 algorithms and 7 datasets, providing a comprehensive framework for method evaluation and comparison.

+To accompany BalanceBenchmark, we release **BalanceMM**, a standardized toolkit that implements 17 state-of-the-art approaches spanning four research directions: data-level adjustments, feed-forward modifications, objective adaptations, and optimization-based methods.
+The toolkit provides a standardized pipeline that unifies innovations in fusion paradigms, optimization objectives, and training approaches.
+Our toolkit simplifies the research workflow through:

++ Standardized data loading for 7 multimodal datasets
++ Unified implementation of various imbalance learning methods
++ Automated experimental pipeline from training to evaluation
++ Comprehensive metrics for assessing performance, imbalance degree, and complexity

+BalanceMM is designed with modularity and extensibility in mind, enabling easy integration of new methods and datasets.
+It provides researchers with the necessary tools to reproduce experiments, conduct fair comparisons, and develop new approaches for addressing the multimodal imbalance problem.
 ## Datasets currently supported
 + Audio-Visual: KineticsSounds, CREMA-D, BalancedAV, VGGSound
 + RGB-Optical Flow: UCF-101